NeuroJSON/bjdata/Binary_JData_Specification.md

 ---
 ### <a name="value_byte"/>Byte
-The `byte` type in BJData is functionally identical to the `uint8` type, but semantically is meant to represent a byte and not a numeric value.
-In particular, when used as the strong type of an array container it provides a hint to the parser that an optimized data storage format may be used as opposed to a generic array of integers.
+The `byte` type in BJData is functionally identical to the `uint8` type but is semantically intended to represent a byte rather than a numeric value.
+In particular, when used as the element type of a strongly-typed array container, it signals to the parser that an optimized binary storage format may be used instead of a generic array of integers.

 See also [optimized format](#container_optimized) below.